jaegertracing/documentation/docs/index.md

 ## About
 Jaeger, inspired by [Dapper][dapper] and [OpenZipkin](http://zipkin.io),
 is a distributed tracing system released as open source by [Uber Technologies][ubeross].
-It can be used for monitoring microservices-based distributed systems:
+It is used for monitoring and troubleshooting microservices-based distributed systems, including:

 * Distributed context propagation
 * Distributed transaction monitoring